 Now, to some, the idea of putting less of an emphasis on the almighty dollar might not sound like a bad idea.
 But researchers believe the results could be an indication that regular cannabis use is changing the pleasure output of our brains, which could make some people more susceptible to dependency issues.

-The study, which examined more than 100 people in their early 20s over the course of four years, shows that cannabis users produce less dopamine at times when the chemical should be running rampant in the brain.
+A 2016 study, published in the journal JAMA Psychiatry, examined more than 100 people in their early 20s over the course of four years.
+Results showed that cannabis users produce less dopamine at times when the chemical should be running rampant in the brain.
 People who have never used marijuana experienced a completely different reaction.
 If there is the potential for reward, their dopamine production will be off the charts.

 Researchers believe the results show how marijuana dulls the brain and opens users up to addiction.